Education for Sustainable Development

 What Is Education For Sustainable Development

-ESD empowers learners to make informed decisions and responsible actions for environmental integrity, economic viability, and a just society, for present and future generations, while respecting cultural diversity.
+Education for Sustainable Development (ESD) empowers learners to make informed decisions and responsible actions for environmental integrity, economic viability, and a just society, for present and future generations, while respecting cultural diversity.
 It is about lifelong learning and is an integral part of quality education.
-ESD is a holistic and transformational education which addresses learning content and outcomes, pedagogy and the learning environment.
+ESD is a holistic and transformational education that addresses learning content and outcomes, pedagogy, and the learning environment.
 It achieves its purpose by transforming society.

 ESD is based on the United Nations (UN) 17 Sustainable Development Goals.

 In recent years, London Metropolitan University’s environmental achievements have been acknowledged at a national level, resulting in the University winning several awards.
-We recognise our role leading carbon reduction both through the management of the University and through our education, research and wider role within society.
+We recognise our role in leading carbon reduction both through the management of the University and through our education, research, and wider role within society.

 We believe that higher education is a major contributor to society’s efforts to achieve sustainability and, consequently, that a low carbon economy will require low carbon skills, which in turn will require the delivery of training and education.

 In our Environmental Sustainability Policy Statement (2015) we commit to "Integrate UN Sustainable Development Goals into academic programmes'' to enable graduates to learn about sustainable development issues so they can be confident and knowledgeable.

 We would like to extend an invitation to all academic staff and students to embrace this policy, taking the necessary steps to identify, develop and increase our potentiality as a university for delivering a curriculum that has Education for Sustainable Development more at its centre than its periphery.